Tibo Van de Velde

-Tibo Van de Velde (born 5 December 1993) is a Belgian professional footballer who plays as a winger for Belgian Division 3 club Roeselare-Daisel.
-He formerly played for Roeselare, Deinze and Cercle Brugge.
+Tibo Van de Velde (born 5 December 1993) is a Belgian footballer who plays as a winger for Belgian club Torhout.

 Club career

 Van de Velde progressed through the Roeselare youth academy, after having joined them as a 15-year-old after coming over from Club Brugge.
 On 4 September 2010, he made his debut in the Belgian Second Division against Royal Antwerp at the age of sixteen.
 On 17 November 2011, he scored his first league goal away against Rupel Boom.
 In 2012, he moved to Gent.

 In January 2013, he signed with Deinze, where he would score nineteen goals in 71 league matches.

 In June 2015, he signed a two-year contract with Cercle Brugge.

 On 12 August 2016, he signed a contract with Dutch Eerste Divisie club FC Eindhoven, who had finished in fourth place the previous season.

 On 25 February 2018, Van de Velde signed a two-year contract with Knokke, joining them from 1 July 2018.